dokryconn/Dokters-Prescription/README.md

 ## Optional* "Dokter’s Prescription" shortcuts

-***See the "Customizing the scripts" section below, for instructions on how to enable the following optional shortcuts:***
+***See the "Customizing Scripts" section below, for instructions on how to enable the following optional shortcuts:***

 - **A-Z Launch/Toggle Programs** - These shortcuts are __disabled by default__ but can be customized to your prefernce by editing the **`Dok's Rx (Raw).AHK`** script.
 These keyboard shortcuts will launch the specified program if it is not currently running, **OR** toggle the program window if the program is currently running.